aj-fernandez/sshUnchained/README.md

 # sshUnchained

-A simple script to maintain a ssh connection up.
+A simple script to keep a ssh connection alive.